Today is World Health Day

-In 1948, shortly after the World Health Organisation was established, it designated every 7th April from 1950 onwards as World Health Day, a time to focus on, well, issues of global health.
+In 1948, shortly after the World Health Organization (WHO) was established, it designated every 7th April from 1950 onwards as World Health Day, a time to focus on, well, issues of global health.

 It's King Kong's birthday